 Illustrations and tables have to be understandable by themselves, and in-text they must be placed in the most appropriate places (except for tables included in the appendix).
 The number and title have to be below the figures adjusted to the middle.
 The titles of tables always appear above and set to the left explained by in-text references at all times.

-The works consulted must always be referenced in the proper place, i.e. Literature review.
+The source of literature consulted must always be referenced in the proper place.
 The suggested style of reference is the first data and date (so-called Harvard) system: in the text, the first data and date of publication of the referenced work can appear both in brackets ( ) or parenthesis [ ].
 If the first data –usually the name of the author(s) becomes part of a sentence, only the date is in the bracket.
 If there are more references to the same data, these items of the same year are marked by a, b, c small letters.
 In the case of more than two authors, after the first one write "et al." (Latin for and others).

-The Bibliography has to meet the requirements of the second appendix with the necessary bibliographical data in alphabetical order.
+Bibliography has to meet the requirements of the second appendix with the necessary bibliographical data in alphabetical order.
 If there are more works of the same author, then the date of publication is decisive while arranging them in order starting from the oldest one.
 In such cases the individual works of the author comes first followed by their other works with co-authors.
 Several works by the same author must be listed in chronological order.

 The order of binding is as follows: external cover, internal title page with the back cover, contents, text, bibliography, further appendices and acknowledgements-if any.

-External cover: In the middle: Doctoral (Ph.D.) dissertation, at the bottom after one another: Name, Gödöllő, and Year.
+External cover: In the middle: Doctoral (PhD) dissertation, at the bottom after one another: Name, Place of Campus (Gödöllő, Budapest, Kaposvár, Keszthely), and Year.
 The internal cover differs.
-Above at the top: SZIE logo, followed by Szent István University.
+Above at the top: MATE logo, followed by Hungarian University of Agriculture and Life Sciences.
 In the middle: the title.
-At the bottom after one another: Name, Gödöllő, and Year.
+At the bottom after one another: Name, Place of Campus (Gödöllő/ Budapest/ Kaposvár/Keszthely), and Year.
 The reverse side of the internal cover can be found in Appendix 1.

 4 The Theses

-The text on the external cover, made from white cardboard, is the same as that of the dissertation, except that the title should be "The Thesis of the Ph.D. dissertation".
+The text on the external cover, made from white cardboard, is the same as that of the dissertation, except that the title should be "The Thesis of the PhD dissertation".

 The text on the internal cover and on the back of the inside cover should be the same as in the dissertation.
-The internal cover: above at the top: SZIE logo, followed by Szent István University.
+The internal cover: above at the top: MATE logo, followed by Hungarian University of Agriculture and Life Sciences.
 In the middle: the title.
-At the bottom after one another: Name, Gödöllő, and Year.
+At the bottom after one another: Name, Place of Campus (Gödöllő/ Budapest/ Kaposvár/Keszthely), and Year.
 The back cover of the internal cover can be found in Appendix 1.

 Size: B5,